tiprankstipranks

 Defensive Sector Tilt

-Heavy exposure to traditionally defensive areas like real estate, consumer defensive, utilities, and health care can help cushion the fund during market downturns.
+Heavy exposure to traditionally defensive areas like real estate, consumer defensive, utilities, and health care can help cushion the portfolio during market downturns.

 Solid Asset Base